-Adobe Lightroom is no longer one program — photographers can now choose between the cloud-based Lightroom CC and the original Lightroom, now called Lightroom Classic CC.
+Adobe Lightroom isn’t a single program anymore — photographers can now choose between the cloud-based Lightroom CC and the original Lightroom, now called Lightroom Classic CC.
 But what’s the difference between Lightroom CC and Lightroom Classic CC?

 |Prints and photobooks||X|